winksaville/csgrs/readme.md

 - check flatten() works on polygons and flattens to polylines, same for slice
 - convert text to introduce polyline, which can then be tessellated through the normal means
 - make improved use of the bounding box index in CCShape to speed operations
-- finish converting triangulation from 2d engine overhaul
-- finish converting extrudes to deal with holes, from 2d engine overhaul
-- adjust rotate_extrude to work with XY plane polygons, like OpenSCAD
 - fix up error handling with result types
 - ray intersection (singular)
 - expose cavalier_contour Polyline traits on 2D shapes